 The WEL uses a simple analog voltage-regulator to generate the required +5V.
-Unregulated raw voltage is applied to the board though the J1 terminals.
-This is the ONLY two-terminal connector, so it makes identification easy.
+Unregulated raw DC voltage is applied to the board though a 2.5mm Barrel Plug (center positive).

-The raw input voltage can be AC or DC, and should be in the 9V to 12V range.
+The raw input voltage must be rectified DC, and should be in the 9V to 12V range.
 A higher voltage can be used (up to 18V) as long as any external loads do not cause the regulator to overheat.
-A full-wave bridge-rectifier is used on the PWR Inputs so input polarity doesn't matter (ie: the two power wires can be connected either way around).
 As soon as power is applied, the LED in the lower left corner will light, indicating the presence of +5V.
 This LED illuminates the PWR bubble on the clear cover.

 An inline reset-able poly-fuse is used to limit input current draw (in the event of a component failure).
-This fuse trips at about 1A.
+This fuse trips at about 500 mA.